luntropy/data-structures-algorithms/README.md

 ### Optimizations
 - The partition always takes the pivot at high index.
 When randomizing we use another function that switches the randomly chosen element with the element in the high index.

+## Bucket sort
+- Time complexity: O(n + k)
+- Space complexity: O(n + k)

+- Worst case time complexity: O(n^2)

+### Notes
+- Works for numbers between 0 and 1.
+- Does not work for count of the buckets > 10.
+- Separate numbers in buckets, sort each bucket (using insertion sort) and then merge them.

+### Optimizations
+- Can be modified to work with integers.
+- The count of the buckets can be the length of the array.

+## Radix sort
+- Time complexity: O(d * (n + b))
+- Space complexity: O(n + 2^d)

+### Notes
+- The counting sort traverses the array backwards (when assigning the numbers to the output array) because it needs to preserve the ordering, established by previous calls to counting sorts (needs to be stable).
+- Example:
+Input: [ 643, 613 ]
+Order by second digit -> [ 613, 643 ].
+If we traverse forward the first index to assign 613 will be 5 and then 4 for 643, so we will have [ 643, 613 ], but if we traverse backwards we will preserve the order -> [ 613, 643 ].

+- One algorithm is stable if the order of the elements is preserved.

+## Heap sort
+- Time complexity: O(n * log(n))
+- Space complexity: O(1)

+- Building the heap has time complexity O(n).

+### Notes
+- We build the max-heap backwards because in order for it to work it assumes that each subtree is already max-heap.
+- For ordering of the array we move the root (the maximum element in the max-heap) in the last index then we resize the heap with one and reorder it to be max-heap again.
+It is repeated until one element is left in the heap.

 ## Linear search
 Time complexity: O(n)